satoshi-takano/DifferenceRepresentable/README.md

 - watchOS 2.0 or later

 ## Installation
-This library can be installed via Swift Package Manager and CocoaPods
+This library can be installed via Swift Package Manager and CocoaPods.
 ### CocoaPods
 Insert `pod 'DifferenceRepresentable'` to your Podfile and run `pod install`.